apache/incubator-brooklyn/docs/use/guide/defining-applications/yaml-reference.md

 ## Some Powerful YAML Entities

-TODO - All entities support configuration via YAML, but these entities in particular have been designed for general purpose use from YAML.
+All entities support configuration via YAML, but these entities in particular have been designed for general purpose use from YAML.
 Consult the Javadoc for these elements for more information:

-* Vanilla Software
+* **Vanilla Software** in `VanillaSoftareProcess`: makes it very easy to build entities which use `bash` commands to install and the PID to stop and restart
-* Chef
+* **Chef** in `ChefSoftwareProcess`: makes it easy to use Chef cookbooks to build entities, either with recipes following conventions or with configuration in the `ServiceSpecification` to use artibitrary recipes
-* Group and Cluster
+* `DynamicCluster`: provides resizable clusters given a `memberSpec` set with `$brooklyn.entitySpec(Map)` as described above
-* Fabric
+* `DynamicFabric`: provides a set of homogeneous instances started in different locations, with an effector to `addLocation`, i.e. add a new instance in a given location, at runtime